canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 CanJS has one-way and two-way bindings in the form of:

-- [can-stache-bindings.twoWay <child-element property:bind="key">] (two-way binding a property on child element and parent ViewModel)
+- [can-stache-bindings.twoWay <child-element property:bind="key">] (two-way binding a property on child element and parent element)
 - [can-stache-bindings.toChild <child-element property:from="key">] (one-way binding to a child element’s property)
-- [can-stache-bindings.toParent <child-element property:to="key">] (one-way binding to the parent ViewModel)
+- [can-stache-bindings.toParent <child-element property:to="key">] (one-way binding to the parent element)

 Let’s examine our code more closely: